J. Robert Oppenheimer: Los Alamos

-In June 1942, the US Army established the Manhattan Project to handle its part in the atom bomb project and began the process of transferring responsibility from the Office of Scientific Research and Development to the military.
-In September, Groves was appointed director of what became known as the Manhattan Project.
-He selected Oppenheimer to head the project's secret weapons laboratory.
-This choice surprised many, because Oppenheimer had left-wing political views and no record as a leader of large projects.
-Groves was concerned by the fact that Oppenheimer did not have a Nobel Prize and might not have had the prestige to direct fellow scientists.
-But he was impressed by Oppenheimer's singular grasp of the practical aspects of designing and constructing an atomic bomb and by the breadth of his knowledge.
-As a military engineer, Groves knew that this would be vital in an interdisciplinary project that would involve not just physics, but chemistry, metallurgy, ordnance and engineering.
-Groves also detected in Oppenheimer something that many others did not, an "overweening ambition" that Groves reckoned would supply the drive necessary to push the project to a successful conclusion.
-Isidor Rabi considered the appointment "a real stroke of genius on the part of General Groves, who was not generally considered to be a genius".
+In June 1942, the U.S. Army established the Manhattan Engineer District to handle its part in the atom bomb project, beginning the process of transferring responsibility from the Office of Scientific Research and Development to the military.
+In September, Brigadier General Leslie R. Groves Jr., was appointed director of what became known as the Manhattan Project.
+By October 12, 1942, Groves and Oppenheimer had decided that for security and cohesion, they needed to establish a centralized, secret research laboratory in a remote location.

+Groves selected Oppenheimer to head the project's secret weapons laboratory, although it is not known precisely when.
+This decision surprised many, because Oppenheimer had left-wing political views and no record as a leader of large projects.
+Groves worried that because Oppenheimer did not have a Nobel Prize, he might not have had the prestige to direct fellow scientists, but Groves was impressed by Oppenheimer's singular grasp of the practical aspects of the project and by the breadth of his knowledge.
+As a military engineer, Groves knew that this would be vital in an interdisciplinary project that would involve not just physics but also chemistry, metallurgy, ordnance, and engineering.
+Groves also detected in Oppenheimer something that many others did not, an "overweening ambition", which Groves reckoned would supply the drive necessary to push the project to a successful conclusion.
+Oppenheimer's past associations were not overlooked, but on July 20, 1943, Groves directed that he receive a security clearance "without delay irrespective of the information which you have concerning Mr Oppenheimer.
+He is absolutely essential to the project."
+Rabi considered Oppenheimer's appointment "a real stroke of genius on the part of General Groves, who was not generally considered to be a genius".

-Oppenheimer and Groves decided that for security and cohesion they needed a centralized, secret research laboratory in a remote location.
-Scouting for a site in late 1942, Oppenheimer was drawn to New Mexico, not far from his ranch.
-On November 16, 1942, Oppenheimer, Groves and others toured a prospective site.
-Oppenheimer feared that the high cliffs surrounding the site would make his people feel claustrophobic, while the engineers were concerned with the possibility of flooding.
-He then suggested and championed a site that he knew well: a flat mesa near Santa Fe, New Mexico, which was the site of a private boys' school, the Los Alamos Ranch School.
+Oppenheimer favored a location for the laboratory in New Mexico, not far from his ranch.
+On November 16, 1942, he, Groves and others toured a prospective site.
+Oppenheimer feared that the high cliffs surrounding it would feel claustrophobic, and there was concern about possible flooding.
+He then suggested a site he knew well: a flat mesa near Santa Fe, New Mexico, which was the site of a private boys' school, the Los Alamos Ranch School.
 The engineers were concerned about the poor access road and the water supply but otherwise felt that it was ideal.
 The Los Alamos Laboratory was built on the site of the school, taking over some of its buildings, while many new buildings were erected in great haste.
-At the laboratory, Oppenheimer assembled a group of the top physicists of the time, which he called the "luminaries".
+At the laboratory, Oppenheimer assembled a group of the top physicists of the time, whom he called the "luminaries".